jewel/clearskies/protocol/core.md

 Users may be relying on your software to back up important files.
 You may want to alert the user (on both computers) if the share has not synced with its peer if has been longer than certain threshold (perhaps defaulting to a week).

+Software may choose to create read-only directories, and read-only files, in read-only mode, so that a user doesn't make changes that will be immediately be overwritten.
+It could detect changes in the read-only directory and warn the user that they will not be saved.

 While it is not the designed use case of this protocol, some shares may have hundreds or thousands of peers.
 In this case it is recommended that